qtnc/swan/docs/language-syntax.md

 }
 ```

-Is more or less equivalent to the below code, except that `key` and `iterator` aren't effectively accessible.
+Is more or less equivalent to the below code, except that `iterator` aren't effectively accessible.

 ```
 let iterator = iterable.iterator
-let key = null
-while true {
+while iterator.hasNext {
-key = iterator.iterate(key)
-if !key: break
-let item = iterator.iteratorValue(key)
+let item = iterator.next
 statements...
 }
 ```

+The iterator protocol has been inspired by Java.

 ## Lists, tuples and maps
 List items are enclosed in brackets `[...]`.
 Items can be of etherogenous types (including list temselves).